hihipy/hihipy.github.io/README.md

 The despacho "2026 Job Application Paradox" essay carries the same rule in its page-scoped `<style>` block (with `!important`, since an inline block's order relative to theme CSS is less predictable) as an interim measure.
 Once the `custom.css` rule is in place, the inline duplicate can be removed.

-**Detection:** in devtools, a header cell computes `text-align: center` (cell text is fine) but the `<table>` computed width equals the container width while its visible content is narrower — the tell that the block is full-width and needs `fit-content`.
+**Detection:** in devtools, a header cell computes `text-align: center` (cell text is fine) but the `<table>` computed width equals the container width while its visible content is narrower, the tell that the block is full-width and needs `fit-content`.
 Confirmed via console: `getComputedStyle(table).width` vs `table.parentElement.clientWidth`.

 First encountered: despacho "2026 Job Application Paradox" essay, May 2026.